spectro30/docs/docs/guides/mongodb/scaling/horizontal-scaling/replicaset.md

 #### Verify Replicaset replicas scaled up successfully

-If everything goes well, `KubeDB` enterprise operator will update the replicas of `MongoDB` object and related `StatefulSets` and `Pods`.
+If everything goes well, `KubeDB` Enterprise operator will update the replicas of `MongoDB` object and related `StatefulSets` and `Pods`.

 Let's wait for `MongoDBOpsRequest` to be `Successful`.
 Run the following command to watch `MongoDBOpsRequest` CR,